nislab/gensync-core/README.md

 # GenSync-core

-GenSync-core only contains the core source-code and tests of gensync project.
+GenSync-core only contains the core source-code and tests of [GenSync](https://github.com/nislab/gensync) project.
+If you want to use this code within a library, please explore the [GenSync-lib](https://github.com/nislab/gensync-lib) module.

-The current version is 2.0.4
+The current version is 2.0.5

 ------------------------------